okam/ntoken-core/doc/init.md

 Copy ntokend.init to /etc/init.d/ntokend.
 Test by running `service ntokend start`.

-Using this script, you can adjust the path and flags to the ntokend program by setting the GBXD and FLAGS environment variables in the file /etc/sysconfig/ntokend.
+Using this script, you can adjust the path and flags to the ntokend program by setting the NTKD and FLAGS environment variables in the file /etc/sysconfig/ntokend.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X